Supported Projects

 Kita Williams, Dr Justine Shaw (Queensland University of Technology and Securing Antarctica’s Environmental Future) & Prof Jennifer Fern (Queensland University of Technology)

-This project examines the Macquarie Island ecosystem, and how it is recovering following the successful vertebrate pest eradication program 10 years ago.
+This project examined the Macquarie Island ecosystem, and how it is recovering following the successful vertebrate pest eradication program 10 years ago.

 First, will be an examination of nutrient flows through the ecosystem, using stable isotope analysis of soil, plant, and invertebrate samples collected in 2023.
 This work builds on earlier studies of terrestrial ecosystems and nutrient flows on Macquarie Island.
 A comparison will be made between our samples to legacy data to identify changes.